theyosh/TerrariumPI/README.md

   - Uploading audio files through webinterface
   - Audio meta data support (mediainfo)
 - Remote temperature and humidity sensors through HTTP(S) JSON API's.
 JSON Data format can be found on [Remote data wiki](https://github.com/theyosh/TerrariumPI/wiki/Remote-data).
+- Notifications system.
+Custom messages for custom actions with use of variables in the messages
+  - Get notifications through
+    - Email
+    - Twitter (DM)
+    - Pushover
+    - Telegram bot
+  - Notifications for
+    - Environment part low and high alarm
+    - Sensor high and low measurements
+    - Power switch toggle on and off
+    - Open and close doors
+    - System error and warning messages

 It is currently controling my reptile terrarium for more then three years!
 And my Madagascar Day Gecko is very happy with it!